mattyoung101/socute/README.md

 homebrew and experimenting, whilst maintaining 100% compatibility with original source files.
 Eventually, I'm hoping to turn this into a relatively advanced macro assembler that's better than Sega's official tool.

+## Differences to Sega's official assembler (dspasm)
+SoCUte removes a number of limitations from the original assembler:
+- Lines may be longer than 255 characters
+- Identifiers may be longer than 32 characters
+- Nested `IFDEF` directives may be nested more than 16 levels deep

+In a future version, SoCUte will implement a `--strict` flag that will emulate the exact behaviour of the original assembler.

 ## Information sources
 - SCU User's Manual, Third edition (Sega Doc. # ST-97-R5-072694), pp. 75-173
 - SCU DSP Assembler User's Manual (Sega Doc. # ST-240-A-042795)